shereenamin86-stack/Medy-Articles/articles/GLP-1_Side_Effects.md

   <h2 id="patient-reported-side-effects">Patient reported side effects</h2>

   <p>
-    Some patients report additional symptoms with GLP-1 therapy that are less well studied but still important to recognise and discuss.
+    Some patients report additional symptoms with GLP-1 therapy that are less well-studied but still important to recognise and discuss.
   </p>

   <h3 id="sulphur-burps">Sulphur burps</h3>

   <p>
-    A number of people describe unusual or sulphur smelling burps after starting a GLP-1 medicine.
+    A number of people describe unusual or sulphur-smelling burps after starting a GLP-1 medicine.
     This may be related to changes in digestion and gut bacteria as the stomach empties more slowly.
   </p>